-EMERGENCY APPEAL: With South Africa currently in lockdown to combat the spread of COVID-19, our ADI Wildlife Sanctuary team is working in isolation.
+EMERGENCY APPEAL: To combat the spread of COVID-19, our ADI Wildlife Sanctuary team in South Africa is working in isolation.
 Click here to help us get through this crisis.

 Providing a peaceful, secure refuge, the ADI Wildlife Sanctuary gives abused, rescued animals, respect and a life of loving kindness, as close as possible to what nature intended.